BrenKenna/pyanamo/README.md

 ## Create Tasks

 Examples of importing single / nested items from a file.
-The use of nested tasks should be dependant on the time taken for processing a collection of work per item.
+The use of nested items should be dependant on the time taken for processing a collection of work per item.
 For the use cases in this repo, simply calling variants per chromosome of individuals genome.

-The use of Super Mario Play Time Optimizer is purely conceptional to demonstrate that the deployment of ETLs can be broken up and grouped into related work.
-Such as the hypothetical concept of optimizing the play times of Super Mario based on different levels and different difficulties.
-The advantage of this is that PyAnamo can parallelize the implementation by Level across an entire cluster, within each instance and also the different difficulties.
-These are determined by the number of jobs submitted, number of items requested to process in parallel, and the number of nests per item to process in parallel.
+The use of Super Mario Play Time Optimizer is purely conceptional to convey that the deployment of ETLs can be broken up and grouped into related work.
+Such as the hypothetical concept of optimizing the play times of Super Mario based on different levels and different difficulties of those levels.
+The advantage of this is that PyAnamo can parallelize the implementation by Level across an entire cluster + within each instance and also the different difficulties of these levels.

-The collective productivity for the cluster of jobs is then simply: **N Jobs * N Parallel Item * N Parallel Nests**.
-Meaning that 1000 jobs, fetching 3 items and working on 4 nests can have productivity of **12,000** tasks, instead of 1000 with a "1 job = 1 task workflow".

-Storing items in DynamoDB provides the user with a database to centralize and query the progress of their ETLs, and in the case of nested tasks do more work per job.
-While also having the means to simply take-up the processing of the tasks in separate jobs if needs be (see *Restarting PyAnamo Tasks*)
+Storing the todo list in DynamoDB provides the user with a database to centralize and query the progress of deploying their ETLs, and in the case of nested tasks do more work per job.
+While also having the means to simply take-up the processing of the tasks in separate jobs if needs be (see *Restarting PyAnamo Tasks* in the "*Creating and Managing Workflows.md*")

 ```bash
 # Write a list single items: Header and format is expected, delimiter optional